Aquarium: Aquarium classifications

 From the outdoor ponds and glass jars of antiquity, modern aquaria have evolved into a wide range of specialized systems.
 Individual aquaria can vary in size from a small bowl large enough for only a single small fish, to the huge public aquaria that can simulate entire marine ecosystems.

 One way to classify aquaria is by salinity.
 Freshwater aquaria are the most popular due to their lower cost.
 More expensive and complex equipment is required to set up and maintain marine aquaria.
 Marine aquaria frequently feature a diverse range of invertebrates in addition to species of fish.
 Brackish water aquaria combine elements of both marine and freshwater fishkeeping.
 Fish kept in brackish water aquaria generally come from habitats with varying salinity, such as mangrove swamps and estuaries.
 Subtypes exist within these types, such as the reef aquarium, a typically smaller marine aquarium that houses coral.

 Another classification is by temperature range.
 Many aquarists choose a tropical aquarium because tropical fish tend to be more colorful.
 However, the coldwater aquarium is also popular, which includes fish from temperate areas worldwide.

 Aquaria may be grouped by their species selection.
 In a community tank, several non-aggressive species live peacefully.
-In these aquaria, the fish, invertebrates, and plants probably do not originate from the same geographic region, but tolerate similar water conditions.
+In these aquaria, the fish, invertebrates, and plants probably do not originate from the same geographic region, but tolerate similar water conditions and each other.
 Aggressive tanks, by contrast, house a limited number of species that can be aggressive toward other fish, or are able to withstand aggression well.
 Most aquarists maintaining marine tanks and tanks housing cichlids have to take species aggressiveness into account when stocking.
 Specimen tanks usually only house one fish species, along with plants—sometimes those found in the fish species' natural environment—and decorations simulating a natural ecosystem.
 This type is useful for fish that cannot coexist with other fish, such as the electric eel, as an extreme example.
 Some tanks of this sort are used simply to house adults for breeding.

 Biotope aquaria is another type based on species selection.
 In it, an aquarist attempts to simulate a specific natural ecosystem, assembling fish, invertebrate species, plants, decorations and water conditions all found in that ecosystem.
 Public aquaria often use this approach.
 Biotope aquaria simulates the experience of observing in the wild.
 It typically serves as the healthiest possible artificial environment for the tank's occupants.

 Public aquaria

 Most public aquarium facilities feature a number of smaller aquaria, as well those too large for home aquarists.
-The largest tanks hold millions of gallons of water and can house large species, including sharks or beluga whales, which typically couldn't be housed properly in the home aquarium.
+The largest tanks hold millions of gallons of water and can house large species, including sharks or beluga whales, which typically could not be housed properly in the home aquarium.
 Dolphinaria are specifically for dolphins.
 Aquatic and semiaquatic animals, including otters and penguins, may also be kept by public aquaria.
 Public aquaria may also be included in larger establishments such as a marine mammal park or a marine park.
 These are very popular around the world, especially with a new emergence in the Middle East.